yorickpeterse/ruby-ll/README.md

 The return value of this method is whatever the root rule (= the first rule defined) returned.

+## Error Handling

+Parser errors are handled by `LL::Driver#parser_error`.
+By default this method raises an instance of `LL::ParserError` with a message depending on the current parser context and input.
+If you want to customize this behaviour simply overwrite the method (e.g. in an `%inner` block).

 ## Grammar Syntax

 The syntax of a ruby-ll grammar file is fairly simple and consists out of